adl5423/shrimpl-language/README.md

 * Exploring endpoints.
 * Testing AI helpers with different prompts.
 * Showing the relationship between code, requests, and responses.
+* Demonstrating how `model` declarations, ORM calls, and HTTP APIs interact in a single console.

 ---